 You've heard it said time and again: don't drink the water in Mexico.
 But it's hot, and you're bound to get thirsty.
 So what will you drink?
 Don't worry: we've got the answers to these questions and any concerns you may have about drinking the water in Mexico.

-Ice is generally made from purified water; in hotels and restaurants that cater to tourists you shouldn't encounter any issues with the ice or water.
-Purchasing drinks from market stands and food stalls may be more risky.
+Ice is generally made from purified water; in hotels and restaurants that cater to tourists, you shouldn't encounter any issues with the ice or water.
+Purchasing drinks from market stands and food stalls may be riskier.
 Ice that is in the form of a cylinder with a hole in the center is purchased from a purified ice factory and you can feel safe consuming it.

 Residents in Mexico may brush their teeth with tap water but they'll rinse and spit, being careful to not swallow.
 As a tourist, you may be better off taking the precaution of using bottled water to brush your teeth, and do try to remember to keep your mouth shut when you shower.

 Stay Healthy in Mexico

 You should also practice some safety measures when choosing foods and drinks in Mexico so that your digestive system doesn't act up during your trip.